Landfall9029/lex-eft-dma-radar/README.md

   - This is **NOT** for feature requests or suggestions.
   - Misuse of the Issues category will result in the privilege being revoked for that user.
   - If misuse is rampant, the ability to open Issues may be disabled for all users..

+# This post was made for educational reasons only we do not condone any use of this that breaks third party EULAs